ayanbhatta/Audio_deepfake_detection/README.md

 # Audio Deepfake Detection Project

+This project implements an audio deepfake detection system based on research from the [Audio-Deepfake-Detection](https://github.com/media-sec-lab/Audio-Deepfake-Detection) repository.

 ## Project Overview

 Audio deepfakes pose an emerging threat to digital trust.
 This project explores existing research approaches and implements a system to identify manipulated audio content.
 The implementation focuses on extracting handcrafted features from audio samples and using machine learning techniques to distinguish between real and fake audio.

 ## Model Selection